The economic war with Russia has already cost the West $380bn

 This war is already looking like it will be one of the most expensive ever.
 The total cost of the war to the Ukrainian economy is estimated to have risen to $660bn by Kyiv School of Economics (KSE), of which just the physical damage is $108bn, with $186bn needed to repair the essential housing and infrastructure should peace come.
 Others, such as former Ukrainian finance minister Natalie Jaresko, say the cost to rebuild Ukraine could easily run to $1 trillion or more.

 But the cost to the West will be immeasurably higher.
-Donors have already committed $86bn in aid to Ukraine, with the US bearing the lion’s share of some $40bn in arms including over $8bn in weapons.
+Donors have already committed $86bn in aid to Ukraine, with the US bearing the lion’s share of some $40bn in arms, including over $8bn in weapons.

 Just this cost is starting to tell, as in July for the first time since the war started Ukraine’s allies made no new commitments to arms or aid at all, according to Kiel Institute of World Economy (KIWE) that has been tracking the promises.

-And Ukraine is running out of money as it is running a monthly deficit of some $5bn.
+And Ukraine is running out of money, as it is running a monthly deficit of some $5bn.
 Ukrainian President Volodymyr Zelenskiy has appealed to his partners to come up with some more cash to cover the budget outgoings but the promised Western financial aid has been dogged by bureaucratic delays.
 The US promised $9bn in loans and grants of budget support, but after dragging its feet for months it finally cleared a disbursement of $4.5bn to be paid immediately, which is still only half of the pledged full amount.

-Europe has also been slow to react to the mounting economic crisis in Ukraine that has already seen the National Bank of Ukraine (NBU) double interest rates to 25% on June 2, devalue the hryvnia by 25% on July 21 in an effort to shore up its collapsing finances and the government let national gas champion Naftogaz default on a $335mn bond on July 26 after the government ordered the company not to pay in order to “preserve cash.”
+Europe has also been slow to react to the mounting economic crisis in Ukraine that has already seen the National Bank of Ukraine (NBU) double interest rates to 25% on June 2, and devalue the hryvnia by 25% on July 21 in an effort to shore up its collapsing finances, and the government let national gas champion Naftogaz default on a $335mn bond on July 26 after ordering the company not to pay in order to “preserve cash.”

 The EU has also been sitting on a mirror €8bn loan to Ukraine to match the US money but said it could not send it in July or August as it didn’t have the ready resources.
 It has since said the money will be transferred in September.